Developmental Environment Rating Scale (DERS)

 DERS can be used in group or center-based programs.
 It measures quality of learning environments of children ages 3-12 years.
 The DERS was designed with programs who operate under a Montessori philosophy in mind.
 Although designed initially for Montessori programs, many of the concepts are universal and can easily be transferred to early childhood and early elementary environments.

 The DERS Assessment Process

 External DERS assessments are conducted by a reliable DERS assessor from the Program Quality Assessment (PQA) team.
 The DERS is a 1-hour timed observation that is conducted via an iPad app.

 Internal DERS assessments are conducted by the program’s internal assessment team.
 Programs partner with the Quality Coach and PQA team when planning for and conducting internal assessment, and when analyzing the information collected during the internal assessment process.

 How does the DERS support Continuous Quality Improvement (CQI)?

-Additional information on the DERS can be found at:
+Additional information can be found on the DERS (ders-app.org) website.

 Are you interested in using the DERS for internal assessment?

 How to Conduct an Internal Assessment Using the DERS (PDF) is a good place to start.
 It provides an at-a-glance of the assessment details, a list of materials to support internal assessments, links to professional learning resources, and step-by-step guidance for conducting the internal assessment.